 The safety of your family during a road trip should be your first priority.
 Before you start the trip, make sure your car is in a good condition by checking the tires, windscreen for cracks or chips, windscreen wipers and lights for any issues which you may have to get fixed before you leave.
 On the day, pack water, a flashlight, car phone chargers and your roadside assistance details in case of a break down or emergency.

 If you are concerned about a chip on your windscreen or know that your windscreen needs replacing, then you should contact a trusted windscreen and car glass fitter before it becomes a major issue.
 Autoscreens is a family run windscreen replacement business in Perth .
-Owned and operated by Jason Squire who has over 25 years of automotive experience and the highest industry qualifications and certified licences, it is no wonder that Autoscreens is the first choice in automotive glass fitting for many businesses and individuals in and around the city.
+Owned and operated by Jason Squire who has over 25 years of automotive experience and the highest industry qualifications and certified licenses, it is no wonder that Autoscreens is the first choice in automotive glass fitting for many businesses and individuals in and around the city.

 Jason’s extensive professional qualifications and his broad industry experience paired with his military background means he brings an extraordinary level of skill, expertise and meticulous attention to detail to every aspect of his business.